Is Bio-Inspired Learning Better than Backprop? Benchmarking Bio Learning vs. Backprop: Conclusion

 \section{Conclusion}

 We have investigated Bio-inspired learning algorithms like Hebbian learning, Feedback Alignment, Direct Feedback Alignment, Difference Target Propagation and Predictive Coding in this work, and benchmarked them against Backprop on multiple aspects.
 We measure the performance of these algorithms under conditions of i) Limited availability of training data ii) Limited training budget iii) Application of different kinds of noises on the inputs and iv) Application of parameter sparsity on the base neural network models.
 Hebbian learning in particular, surpasses the accuracy performance of Backprop by upto 20\% under limited data and limited training budget scenarios.
 Bio-algorithms also achieve much faster convergence (upto 20$\times$ for the case of Hebbian learning) compared to Backprop.
 These insights help motivate the usefulness of Bio-algorithms in important areas like learning with less data or learning in resource-constrained training environments like real-time devices.
-They highlight the need to work on Bio-learning algorithms for tangible practical benefits and beyond the purely theoretical motivations of solving the biological implausibility of Backprop.
-Furthermore, we also plot the representations learnt by the Bio-algorithms to understand their superior performance, and find that they learn higher quality representations compared to Backprop.
+They highlight the need to work on Bio-learning algorithms for tangible practical benefits and beyond purely theoretical motivations.
+We also plot the representations learnt by the Bio-algorithms and find that they learn more fine-grained representations compared to BP.
 Lastly, we find that Bio-learning is robust to noise and parameter sparsity (even at extreme sparsities of 95\%), achieving similar or higher accuracy than Backprop.

 { }